r06921017/PBS/README.md

 # Greedy PBS
-A suboptimal solver for Multi-Agent Path Finding
+A suboptimal solver for Multi-Agent Path Finding (MAPF)

 Priority-Based Search (PBS) is an efficient suboptimal algorithm for solving Multi-Agent Path Finding (MAPF).
 More details can be found in our paper at AAAI 2019 [1].